Brandon Jones (safety)

-Brandon Jones (born April 2, 1998) is an American professional football safety for the Denver Broncos of the National Football League (NFL).
+Brandon Jones (born April 2, 1998) is an American professional football free safety for the Denver Broncos of the National Football League (NFL).
 He played college football for the Texas Longhorns.

 Early life

 Jones grew up in Nacogdoches, Texas, and attended Nacogdoches High School, where he played football and ran track.
 As a senior Jones recorded 124 tackles, 16 tackles for loss, two pass breakups and two interceptions and was named the District 16-5A Defensive Player of the Year as well as first-team All-State and the Texas Defensive Player of the Year by USA Today.
 He was also invited to play in the 2016 Under Armour All-America Game.
 Jones was a consensus top-five recruit nationally at the safety position (Scout.com listed him as the #1 safety in the nation) and a top 50 prospect for his class.
 On National Signing Day, Jones committed to play college football at the University of Texas over offers from Alabama, Baylor, LSU, Oregon and Texas A&M.